Case Management Process

-Principal Term: The context in which case managers provide health and human services to clients and their support systems.
-The process consists of several steps or sub-processes that are iterative, cyclical and recursive rather than linear in nature and applied until the client’s needs and interests are met.
-The steps include screening, assessing, stratifying risk, planning, implementing, following-up, transitioning, post-transitioning communication, and evaluating outcomes.
-The process, with special intervention by case managers, work together with clients and their support systems to evaluate and understand the care options available to the clients; identify what is best to meet their needs; and institute action to achieve their goals and meet their interests and expectations.
+The context in which case managers provide health and human services to clients and their support systems.
+It consists of several phases and sub-processes that are iterative, cyclical, and recursive and applied until the client’s needs and interests are met.
+The steps include Screening, Assessing, Stratifying Risk, Planning, Implementing, Following-Up, Transitioning, Communicating Post Transition, and Evaluating.
+The process involves special intervention by case managers who work together with clients and their support systems to evaluate and understand the care options available to the clients; identify what is best to meet their needs; and institute action to achieve their goals and meet their interests and expectations.